jackfekete01/DZ_ML/README.md

 This data will then automatically be saved as a dictionary (i.e., '0.15-0.25 0 Sources') for each source from each similarity interval.

 ## AutoML Pipeline Development using TPOT
+Here, we provide an example of the AutoML optimization process using TPOT.
+To begin, we select a similarity interval of data to test this on; in our example, this is the 0.95-0.99 similarity interval.
+We then select a subset of this data to create an individual model by selecting the number of sources included and the number of analyses per sample.
+In our case, we select five sources with 115 analyses per synthetic KDE.
+This data is then formatted and preprocessed for the TPOT classifier.

+Finally, we select hyperparameters for the TPOT classifier.
+In this example, we keep the number of iterations and run time low to limit the optimization time.
+However, these hyperparameters can be increased for better results.

+Once TPOT has finished running, we export an optimized pipeline:
+- 'Optimized TPOT Pipeline Example.py'